 A red coated volunteer sights his green laser on M13,

 a star cluster held together by gravity, almost as old

 as the universe.
 The volunteer sights the cluster in the eye

 Of a telescope.
-I look to see tightly laid glitter that reminds
+I see tightly laid glitter that reminds me

-Me of a fine blue sequined Barbie dress of my childhood.
+of this blue Barbie dress of my childhood.

 If the invisible binding force fell away and each star became